mahveotm/followers4twitter/README.md

-# retweetbot
+# followes4twitter
+This script helps you gain followers for your twitter account.
+It reads your timeline and automatically retweets status that contains the word 'follow'.
+This will then include you in the follow train and make people follow you, increasing your followers.
-This script allows you to retweet every post on your timeline.
-Errors are fully accounted for and eliminated.
+Previous errors have been accounted for and eliminated.

-Developer access is required to run the script.
-Happy holidays!😍😍😍
+Xoxo.
+Marv